Floor Preparation Advice

 Application is simple - just brush in the undiluted Watco Bio D with a stiff broom and leave for roughly 5-10 minutes so that it can penetrate, then scrub it with a stiff broom or mechanical scrubber and rinse away with clean water.

-Tip – Watco Bio D is also really effective on dirty and oily machinery and it brings it up looking like new.
+Tip – Watco Bio D is also really effective on dirty and oily machinery and it brings it back to life, looking like new.

-Watco Powerfloat Primer is specially formulated to allow smooth or painted surfaces to be painted or repainted successfully.
+Watco Powerfloat Base Coat is specially formulated to allow smooth or painted surfaces to be painted or repainted successfully.

 Most floor paints rely on being able to penetrate (or “wet-out”) into the concrete.
 They can flake or peel if they just sit on the surface.
 Sometimes concrete is trowelled to such a smooth, dense surface that it is not porous, so the paint could fail because it cannot be absorbed.
 The traditional way of “opening up” such hard, smooth or “power floated” surfaces are by abrading it or perhaps shot blasting, but this can often be time-consuming, messy/dusty and expensive.